Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 8800 GS should theoretically be a small bit superior to the GeForce GT 220 GDDR3 in general. (explain)
+Memory BandwidthTheoretically, the GeForce 8800 GS should perform a little bit faster than the GeForce GT 220 GDDR3 in general. (explain)

-Texel RateThe GeForce 8800 GS will be much (more or less 164%) more effective at texture filtering than the GeForce GT 220 GDDR3. (explain)
+Texel RateThe GeForce 8800 GS is a lot (approximately 164%) more effective at texture filtering than the GeForce GT 220 GDDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison